dangal2017/dangal2017.github.io/_posts/2019-6-5-XcelToDoc.md

 If someone asks you that they want to convert an excel document to a doc version, they will tell you about the infinite converters available online.

-But, what if you don't want your excel data to an online site?
+But, what if you don't want to share your excel data to an online site?

 Then XcelToDoc does all the same conversion but offline.
-Sounds all rosy, but it doesn't actually does it without any manual effort like those sophisticated online ones.
+Sounds all rosy, but it doesn't actually does it without any manual effort like those sophisticated online ones. :(

 It requires manual effort in adding tags in your input excel telling where a para or a heading or a table starts.